tomacorp/PyPost/README.md

 # PyPost

 **Graph and post process simulator data**

 PyPost is intended to be a replacement for Nutmeg, which is the post processor for data created by NGSpice and other circuit simulators.
 The advantage of this program is that it uses Qt and does not require X-Windows.
 It is written in Python and uses matplotlib.
 A Python REPL loop is the expression evaluator.
 This brings in a large number of commands from Python, Numpy, and other modules.

 PyPost is an iPython alternative designed for engineers working with simulators.
-If you are not interacting with a circuit simulator, you might prefer iPython.
+If you are not interacting with a circuit simulator, you should probably use iPython instead.

 ## Setting the circuit name

 `ci <fn>`

 Stands for 'circuit is: '.
-Sets the name of the circuit to be sent to the simulator.
-`<fn>` is the base name of the simulation deck.
+It sets the name of the circuit to be sent to the simulator. `<fn>` is the base name of the simulation deck.

 ## Expressions

 `<expr>`

 Evaluates an expression.
 Expressions have access to simulator results.
-Voltages are v(netname) and currents are i(devicename).
-The time axis is the variable t
+Voltages are ```v(netname)``` and currents are ```i(devicename)``` or ```i(devicename.pin)```.
+The time axis is stored in the variable ```t```.
 Expressions can also be vectors or other numpy expressions.
-Expressions can have side effects, since much of the Python language and numpy is available.
+Expressions can have side effects.
+Much of the Python language and numpy is available.

 ## Drawing graphs

 `gr <expr>`

 Graphs and expression versus xname.
 If there is no x-axis, a list of integers starting at 0 are used instead.
 If the expression is an image, the image is displayed.
 For now it is not possible to display an image on top of an existing graph.
-Use the `set graphdev` command to create a new
+Use the `set graphdev` command to create a new graph using the same axes.

-`gs`

-Graph using the same axes.
+`gs <expr>`

 `<var>=<expr>`